biothings/biothings_explorer/docs/README-useful-info-for-devs.md

 ### Running BTE

-* To get console logs in close-to-real-time, you can use `USE_THREADING=false npm start` to run your local instance
+* To get console logs in close-to-real-time, you can use `USE_THREADING=false pnpm start` to run your local instance

 ## BTE links